tethysplatform/tethys/docs/installation/production/installation.rst

 Follow the default :doc:`../../installation` instructions to install Tethys Portal with the following considerations

-* Make sure install the correct version.
+* Make sure to install the correct version.
 * Assign strong passwords to the database users.
 * You must edit the :file:`portal.yml` file to ensure production settings (i.e. ``DEBUG: False``, etc.)
 * Optionally, Follow the :doc:`./distributed` instructions to install Docker and the components of the software suite on separate servers.